Major v. Deputy Head (Department of Fisheries and Oceans)

 61 In his testimony, Mr. Sylvestre stated that the grievor was part of a group of employees in Grande-Rivière who did not get along with other employees.
 She needed to compromise and to make an effort.
 Sometimes, she was asked to work on Saturdays with someone with whom she did not get along.
 In such cases, either she or the other employee took a sick day.

-62 When asked about the criteria management used to choose certain employees from Grande-Rivière for assignments, Mr. Sylvestre replied that the central group of fishery officers, which the grievor was part of, had made the working climate unacceptable.
+62 When asked about the criteria management used to select certain employees from Grande-Rivière for assignments, Mr. Sylvestre replied that the central group of fishery officers, which the grievor was part of, had made the working climate unacceptable.
 He stated that he did not meet with the employees, as he was convinced that the supervisors had done that.

 63 According to Mr. Sylvestre, there was a problem in terms of performance and working climate at the Grande-Rivière office.
 Management was unable to improve the situation while keeping the employee group.
 It hoped that following their two-year assignments, the employees would return to the Grande-Rivière office and that the situation there would improve.